 - Possible issues with WI-FI calling features

-Due to prohibitive costs (including customers being charged substantial rates for receiving mass-market SMS), Voyage currently does not plan to offer SMS beyond the US and Canada.
+Due to prohibitive costs (including customers being charged substantial rates for receiving mass-market SMS), Voyage currently does not plan to offer SMS outside of US and Canada.
 For information on service in Canada, please read below.

 Do you support SMS for customers living in Canada?

 Support for Canada SMS is on our roadmap.
-If you are interested in this service, please let us know so we can escalate this feature.
-Unlike for the US, you will need to have your own short code, which Voyage (Voyage will simply pass through costs) or your brand can maintain.
+If you are interested in this service, please let us know so we can properly prioritize this feature.
+Unlike for the US, you will need to have your own dedicated short code, which Voyage (simply passing through costs) or your brand can maintain.

 What does the application process look like to secure a Canadian short code?